lancedikson/singletone/README.md

 # Singletone

 Powerful and easy to use JavaScript implementation of the Singleton design pattern.
-Creates singleton instance which nobody can to change or replace.
+It creates singleton instance which nobody can to change or replace.

 ## Examples